GK Questions and Answers on Makar Sankranti

 India is a land of Unity in diversity that occupies the greater part of South Asia.
-No doubt India is a home to innumerable castes, tribes, sects, religions as well as a more than a hundreds of minor linguistic groups from several language families unrelated to one another.
-Also, various festivals are celebrated in India and have its own importance.
-Let us study about Makar Sankranti festival through this article in the form of Quiz.
+No doubt India is home to innumerable castes, tribes, sects, religions as well as more than hundreds of minor linguistic groups from several language families unrelated to one another.
+Also, various festivals are celebrated in India and have their own importance.
+Let us study about Makar Sankranti festival through this article in the form of a Quiz.
 It will enhance your knowledge as well as help in the preparation of entrance examinations.

 1. In Andhra Pradesh, Makar Sankranti is known as:

 Explanation: In Andhra Pradesh, Makar Sankranti is known as Pedda Panduga.It is celebrated for three days.
 Every place in Andhra Pradesh reflects the festive spirit and marks the beginning of the harvesting season in India.

 2. In Gujarat, Makar Sankranti is celebrated as:

 C. Magha Saaji

 Explanation: In Gujarat, Makar Sankranti is celebrated as Uttarayan which is a major festival and lasts for two days.
 14 January is celebrated as Uttarayan and 15 as Vasi-Uttarayan.
 People of Gujarat fly kites on this auspicious day.

 3. Towards which direction, the Sun starts moving on Makar Sankranti?

 Explanation: The motion of the sun starts moving from south to north which is known as Uttararyan.